Primary care COVID-19 centres

 The Business Services Organisation is working on removing car parking charges for all those staff who pay through their salaries.

 All eligible staff will receive a letter outlining the specific details of the scheme.
+Free car parking will be available until 31 March 2021.

 Department of Health coronavirus (COVID-19) updates